graybirchsolutions/amc-activities-shortcode/README.md

 [AMC Activities Shortcode](https://github.com/graybirchsolutions/amc-actdb-shortcode) is a WordPress plugin to display selected trips/activities from the Appalachian Mountain Club (AMC) [Activities Database](https://activities.outdoors.org/) on your own website.

 The AMC provides a simple API that returns a list of activities in XML format for the use of its member chapters.
-This plugin will format a query to the API and parse the returned list into valid HTML structure that is returned through the shortcode handler for display on the WordPress front end.
+This plugin will format a query to that API and parse the returned list into valid HTML structure that is returned through the shortcode handler for display on the WordPress front end.

 ## Features